 On the day we did this hike, it felt like almost hurricane force winds were blowing on top of Ryten.
 We all looked forward to posing on this rock, but with the high winds, we felt like it was not safe to do.
 Tim was the only one in our group who posed for a photo.

-Most people stop here, take their semi-crazy photos, and enjoy the view over Kvalvika Beach.
+Most people stop here, take their semi-crazy photos, and enjoy the view over Kvalvika Beach, without going all of the way to the official summit.
 To complete the hike, it’s just a five minute walk up the hill to the rock cairn that marks the official summit.

 To get back to your car, hike back the same way.
 It is possible to extend the hike, hiking down to Kvalvika Beach, but this adds a lot of extra distance, time, and elevation gain to the hike.